oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/default-editors.md

 <a name="module_defaultEditors.string"></a>
 ### defaultEditors.string : <code>function</code>
-Please see the [text-editor-view](../frontend/editor/text-editor-view.md) for details
+Please see [text-editor-view](../frontend/editor/text-editor-view.md) for details

 **Kind**: static property of <code>[defaultEditors](#module_defaultEditors)</code>
 <a name="module_defaultEditors.datetime"></a>